Yuhala/tees-for-dummies/trustzone/README.md

 Arm TrustZone (TZ) is a hardware security extension in ARM-based processors that allows the processor to be split into two protection domains: a **secure world**, wherein data is processed securely and isolated from the host OS (or hypervisor), and a **normal world** which has no access to secure world resources.
 At any point in time, the processor operates exclusively in one of these worlds.
 A privileged software component called a _secure monitor_ enables context switching between both worlds using _secure monitor calls_ (SMC), analogous to SGX ecalls and ocalls.

 A hardware component called the **TrustZone address space controller**(TZASC) enforces the separation between the secure world and the normal world by controlling access to physical memory.
 Essentially, TZASC can be programmed/configured such that some parts of physical memory (contiguous blocks) are only accessible in the secure world, or both worlds.
-The _non-secure_(NS) bit stored in the _secure configuration register_(SCR) is used to determine which world the processor is currently operating in.
+A special bit called the _non-secure_ (NS) bit, stored in the _secure configuration register_(SCR), is used to determine which world the processor is currently operating in.

 ![Arm TrustZone architecture](./tz-arch.png)